The Mar-a-Lago Look Is a Status Aesthetic, Not a Diagnosis

 What is Dr. Sina Bari’s approach to patients who want a culturally specific look?

-Dr. Sina Bari’s approach should be to ask what the patient means socially, then evaluate whether the requested result fits the patient’s anatomy, recovery tolerance, and long-term goals.
+I start by asking what the patient means socially, then evaluate whether the requested result fits their anatomy, recovery tolerance, and long-term goals.
 That is the ethical way to address culturally influenced requests without dismissing the patient’s identity.
 The goal is a result that is coherent, safe, and sustainable.